 The following section describes restoration objectives, actions, and methods that may be implemented based on injury type.
 Several possible types of reef grounding injuries and corresponding restoration objectives are described.
 It is important to note that actions and methods used to restore injured coral reef may be designed to achieve multiple objectives, and that more than one restoration action and method may be used for each injury type.
-For example, two restoration actions are listed under the injury type that involves release/deposition of toxic substances: 1) abate fuel/chemical spills; and 2) remove bottom paint/fouling substance from reef.
-Under each of these restoration action and achieve the restoration objective.
+For example, two restoration actions are listed under the injury type that involves fractured/dislodged biota: 1) reattach biota; and 2) biological seeding.
+Under each of these restoration actions, there is more than one restoration method that can be utilized to perform the restoration action and achieve the restoration objective.
 Similarly, different methods may be employed together to achieve multiple restoration objectives, or to respond to a range of injury types.

 Important considerations of implementing the actions are also described with the methods.
-For the purposes of this RP/PEIS, all restoration actions and methods that are currently utilized by the Park are described and not repeated under each applicable injury type.
+For the purposes of this Plan/PEIS, all restoration actions and methods that are currently utilized by the Park are described and not repeated under each applicable injury type.
 Rather, when there are multiple actions and methods that can be utilized, and those actions and methods are previously discussed, the reader is referred to the first section (or injury type) in which the actions and methods are described.